 Operating expenses consist of research and development, sales and marketing, and general and administrative expenses.
-Personnel-related costs are the most significant component of each of these expense categories and include salaries, benefits, payroll taxes, commissions, and stock-based compensation.
-Our full-time employee headcount in our research and development, sales and marketing, and general and administrative departments has grown from 334 as of June 30, 2015 to 434 as of June 30, 2016, to 475 as of December 31, 2016, and to 660 as of December 31, 2017.
+Personnel-related costs are the most significant component of each of these expense categories and include salaries, benefits, payroll taxes, commissions and stock-based compensation.
+Our full-time employee headcount in our research and development, sales and marketing, and general and administrative departments has grown from 434 as of June 30, 2016, to 475 as of December 31, 2016, to 660 as of December 31, 2017 and 1,074 to as of December 31, 2018.
 We expect to continue to hire significant numbers of new employees to support our growth.
 The timing of these additional hires could materially affect our operating expenses in any particular period, both in absolute dollars and as a percentage of revenue.
 We expect to continue to invest substantial resources to support our growth and anticipate that each of the following categories of operating expenses will increase in absolute dollar amounts for the foreseeable future.